Kawarau River in Queenstown |

 It flows through Cairo, the bustling capital of modern-day Egypt, past the pyramids of Giza and the ancient Egyptian capital of Thebes, to its outlet in the Mediterranean Sea.
 The Congo River (called the Zaire River from 1971 to 1997) makes a long loop through the equatorial rainforests and war-torn nations of central western Africa.

-• Asia: Huge rivers drain water from the massive Asian continent into the Pacific, Indian, and Arctic oceans.
+The Congo is the main trade and travel route into the African interior, and it is the setting for Joseph Conrad’s famous novel Heart of Darkness.
+The Limpopo, Okavango, Ubangi, and Zambezi are other major African rivers. - Asia: Huge rivers drain water from the massive Asian continent into the Pacific, Indian, and Arctic oceans.
 In China, the Yangtze (Chang Jiang), Yellow (Huang He) and Pearl Rivers carry flowing waters (runoff) from the northern slope of the Himalayan Mountains and western China to the East China Sea.

 Hundreds of millions of Chinese people depend on these rivers for their electricity, food, and livelihoods.
 Water moving south from the Himalayas flows into the rivers of India and South Asia, including the Ganges-Bramaputra system and the Mekong River.
 The Ganges River of northern India is sacred in the Hindu religion.